 The committee grew out of a U.N.
 Security Council resolution in December 2015 calling for a Syrian-led, U.N.-mediated political process that “establishes credible, inclusive and non-sectarian governance and sets a schedule and process for drafting a new constitution.”

 The committee’s “Syrian-led” makeup partly results from diplomatic efforts by Russia, Turkey and Iran.
 Russia and Iran strongly support Assad’s government, while Turkey supports the Syrian rebels.

-After a Russia-hosted peace conference adopted a framework agreement in January 2018, the committee finally was created in September with the aim of rewriting Syria’s constitution.
-Pedersen said the 2015 Security Council remains the only framework for negotiating a peace settlement that enjoys legitimacy and the support of the entire international community.
+After a Russia-hosted peace conference adopted a framework agreement in January 2018, the committee was created in September with the aim of rewriting Syria’s constitution.
+Pedersen said the 2015 Security Council resolution is the only framework for negotiating a peace settlement that has legitimacy and support of the international community.

-In recent weeks, a fragile ceasefire led by Russia and Turkey has been more or less holding up in Syria’s Idlib province, where millions are trapped or fleeing amid fighting between Russia-backed Syrian government forces and Turkish-backed forces in one of the last remaining rebel enclaves.
+In recent weeks, a fragile ceasefire led by Russia and Turkey has been more or less holding in Syria’s Idlib province.
+Millions are trapped or fleeing amid fighting between Russia-backed Syrian government forces and Turkish-backed forces in one of the last rebel enclaves.

-“The suffering of Syrians is catastrophic and must end,” he said on Saturday.
+“The suffering of Syrians is catastrophic and must end,” Pedersen said.
 “The unity of all in the international community must coalesce toward the fulfillment of all Syrians’ legitimate aspirations.
 We must choose peace.”